How to treat a tracheal collapse in dogs and cats with a silicone stent

 How do we know we are dealing with a patient with tracheal collapse?

 A thorough history taking and physical assessment of the patient is usually the first step to be considered.
+A key element is diagnostic imaging tests, which help us to determine the pathology.

 Some of the tests we suggest are: Lateral X-ray, fluoroscopy provides a continuous video of the internal structures of the body.
 There are also other cases worth highlighting such as CT and tracheoscopy.